 As the name implies, rewards credit cards reward users for making purchases, usually in the form of sign up bonuses and points or miles earned on purchases made.
 Ideal for credit card users with good to excellent credit, and with a history of making monthly payments on time, these cards can be excellent cards to hold, but again, they could be risky for brand new credit card users.
 A $10,000 credit limit might seem really exciting, but if you’re not used to that kind of power, you could get yourself into financial trouble fast.

 Same goes with bonuses.
 A 50,000 point sign up bonus might sound amazing, but not when you have to spend $4,000 in three months to receive it – especially if you’re accustomed to making much smaller purchases with your card.
 And then while we are at it, earning points on purchases can be risky too.
 If you learn that you can earn 3% back on grocery purchases, and then you suddenly start buying triple the amount of groceries just so you can earn those points, it won’t do you much good if you can’t pay off your balance each month.
 There are certainly some amazing benefits that can come from using a rewards credit card, but responsible credit card use is especially important when it comes to these cards.

 If we got you excited about rewards credit cards but you’re just starting out, don’t worry; there are still a number of great student credit cards and low interest credit cards out there which offer rewards.

-The Journey® Student Rewards from Capital One® credit card for example has no annual fee and earns cardholders one percent cash back on every purchase, with the opportunity to boost that cash back bonus to 1.25 percent when each monthly bill is paid on time.
-This card also allows users to access a higher line of credit after making their first five monthly payments on time.
+The Journey Student Rewards from Capital One credit card for example has no annual fee and earns cardholders 1% cash back on every purchase, with the opportunity to boost that cash back bonus to 1.25% when each monthly bill is paid on time.
+For 12 months, you can earn $5 per month on select streaming subscriptions when you pay on time.
+This card also allows users to access a higher line of credit in as little as six months.